netdata/learn/docs/cloud/visualize/overview.md

 ## Definition bar

 Each composite chart has a definition bar to provide information about the following:
-* grouping option
+* Grouping option
-* aggregate function to be applied in case multiple data sources exist
+* Aggregate function to be applied in case multiple data sources exist
-* instances
+* Instances
-* nodes
+* Nodes
-* dimensions, and
+* Dimensions, and
-* aggregate function over time to be applied if one point in the chart consists of multiple data points aggregated
+* Aggregate function over time to be applied if one point in the chart consists of multiple data points aggregated

 ### Group by dimension, node, or chart